Concussions and Car Accidents

 The effects of a concussion can be deceptive.
 Sometimes, head injuries sustained in motor vehicle accidents can appear mild at first.
 Or perhaps you have constant headaches, headaches that won’t go away or delayed headaches that appear several days or weeks after your accident.
 What people might not realize is many seemingly mild concussions turn out to be severe, life-altering injuries.

 If you or a loved one has sustained a concussion in a car accident, it's critical that you receive medical care immediately.
 Then contact us.
-Our experienced Texas auto accident attorneys at Tracey Fox King & Walters can help you every step of the way after your crash.
+Our experienced Texas auto accident attorneys at Tracey Fox & Walters can help you every step of the way after your crash.

 Types of Concussions

 Concussions can cover a wide range of severity.
 In general, doctors classify concussions into three categories: Grade 1 (mild concussion), Grade 2 (moderate concussion) and Grade 3 (severe concussion).